 The Association reports contributions by donors as increases in unrestricted net assets if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
 All other donor-restricted contributions are reported as increases in temporarily or permanently restricted net assets, depending on the nature of the restrictions.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statements of activities as net assets released from restrictions.
-The Association had no temporarily restricted net assets as of July 31, 2014 and 2013.

 Permanently Restricted Net Assets - Net assets whose use is limited by donor-imposed restrictions that neither expire by the passage of time nor can be fulfilled or otherwise removed by action of the Association.
 The restrictions stipulate that resources be maintained permanently but permit the Association to expend the income generated in accordance with the provisions of the agreements.
-The Association had no permanently restricted net assets as of July 31, 2014 and 2013.
+The Association had no permanently restricted net assets as of July 31, 2015 and 2014.